metno/weatherapi-docs/doc/metalerts/CAP-profile.md

 #### `<web>`
-Oasis: Optional
-MetCoOp: Mandatory
+Mandatory

-Link to additional or reference information regarding this alert
+Link to additional​ ​or reference​ ​information​ ​regarding​ ​this​ ​alert

 Example: